bluegreen-labs/skytrackr/README.md

   stk_screen_twl(filter = TRUE)

 # you can run the stk_profile() command again
-# to show the trimmed data
+# to show the trimmed data, note all functions
+# are pipeable
 df |> stk_profile()
 ```